Ph.D. Oral Candidacy Exam

 - Astronomy and Astrophysics

 - Atomic and Molecular

 - Biological Physics

 - Space Plasma

 The questions should cover a significant fraction of the topics on that list.
 The exam may also end up covering basic core physics competency as examiners attempt to guide the student, and the student should demonstrate competence in core physics and/or astronomy topics by satisfactorily answering questions in those areas.
-The combined duration of the exam and research presentation in one session is to be no more than two hours.
-The exam by itself should be no more than 90 minutes.
+The duration of the exam should be no more than two hours.

 The outside-area member of the student’s advisory committee will keep track of the questions asked and will write up a brief summary for internal department records.